What happens after I send in my application?

 What are my lodging options in Guatemala?

 While volunteering with us in Guatemala, most volunteers prefer to stay with local, middle-class host families.
 These families usually speak a little English and run their homes as bed and breakfasts.
 Living with a host family greatly enhances your cultural experience.
-The cost is US $70 per week, which includes a bed and 3 meals a day (Sundays not included), which you pay directly to the host family.
+The cost is $77 USD per week for an Individual Volunteer.
+Host family stay fees are included in the ServiceTeam daily rate.
+The rates for Individual and ServiceTeam volunteers both include a bed and 3 meals a day (Sundays not included).

 You may also choose to find your own lodging in a hostel, hotel, community home, or apartment.
 Antigua has a wide variety of quality lodging options for you to choose from.
 While our volunteer staff in Guatemala can offer recommendations on these different lodging options, we are not responsible for arranging alternative lodging.

 How do I get to Antigua?